Thulof/types-react-pointer-issue/README.md

 ## How to reproduce
 1. install dependencies
+   `pnpm i`
-2. open project with IDE
+3. open project with IDE
-3. you can look a unexpected ts error in usage of the Text component https://github.com/Thulof/types-react-pointer-issue/blob/main/src/App.tsx#L7
+4. you can look a unexpected ts error in usage of the Text component https://github.com/Thulof/types-react-pointer-issue/blob/main/src/App.tsx#L7

 ## Description
 There are two parts in this project: